Matt O'Malley: Fourth term (2016 and 2017)

 In December 2017, O'Malley received unanimous support from his fellow Boston City Council members in passing an ordinance he had authored with fellow councilor Michelle Wu to ban single-use plastic bags from stores in the City of Boston.
 Mayor Marty Walsh signed it into law despite his administration having previously opposed such a ban when it was previously debated by the Council in 2016.
 The law went into effect in the fall of 2018.
 This achievement came with many environmental benefits, including litter and pollution reduction.

-2018–2019
+Fifth term (2018 and 2019)

+O'Malley was reelected to a fifth term in the 2017 Boston City Council election.